xqb64/pyhstr/README.md

 # pyhstr

 **pyhstr** is history suggest box for the standard Python shell.
+It also works with IPython.
 Inspired by hstr.

 ### Installation